-Maybe it was a terrific listening experience at a friend’s house, or perhaps you’ve been collecting records without a decent way to play them for years, but once you have the desire to listen to gorgeous analog audio, nothing else will do.
+April 13 is everyone analog fan’s favorite day: Record Store Day.
+Whether you’ve been collecting records for years, or you’ve only recently begun your vinyl journey, once you’ve been exposed to gorgeous analog audio, nothing else will do.
 The best vinyl setups enable you to enjoy those lush tones of yesteryear while celebrating the rituals of audio’s early days.

 With so many speakers, amplifiers, and turntables available, it can be tough to know how to even start to build a good setup to enjoy your record collection.
 We’ve got you covered, however.
 Below, we outline three entirely different vinyl setups to consider, ranging from an affordable and rewarding option to an aspirational audiophile-grade system for those who want to experience analog audio like never before.

 If you’re looking to squeeze the best possible sound out of every cent, this simple three-piece setup will spin your new wax with shocking fidelity for its price point.
 Though not as flashy as pricier decks, Stanton’s T62 turntable will play back your vinyl with impressive quality, while offering a DJ-designed build that should hold up for years to come.
 A simple and great-sounding outboard phono preamp, the Pluto Phono Preamp from U-Turn Audio, will boost the signal from the turntable on its way to the pièce de résistance of this basic vinyl experience — a pair of JBL’s shockingly affordable 305P MkII speakers.

 Designed for studio use, these powered monitors require no amplifier, offer exceptional audio imaging and balance for the money, and their simple black-on-black aesthetic looks sleek and stylish in virtually any listening space.
 Add it all up and you’ll have even established audio nerds drooling at the serious fidelity you’ve gotten for your money — and force them to rethink many of their pricier purchases.